minvws/nl-covid19-notification-app-backend/README.md

 ```
 image: mcr.microsoft.com/azure-sql-edge
 ```
+The rest of the setup should work as-is.

 ### Projects
 This code base consists of the following projects that allow you to locally set up a backend that contains Temporary Exposure Keys, Exposure Key Sets, a Manifest, and the various configuration JSON files that are representative of the actual backend.

 #### GenTeks
 This console application project generates Temporary Exposure Keys (or TEKs) and inserts them into the database.
 This project exists for development and testing purposes only.
 The amount of TEKs generated can be controlled by `commandLineArgs` in `launchSettings.json` (located in `src/GenTeks/Properties/`).
 The default setting is `10 1000`, which means 10 so-called workflows (also knows as buckets) are created, with 1000 TEKs in each workflow/bucket.

+## License
+This project is licensed under the EUPL license.
+See [LICENSE](LICENSE/LICENSE.txt) for more information.

 ## Attribution